AMontagu/PerceptLibrary/README.md

-# Welcome to the RobotLabLibrary wiki!
+# Welcome to the RobotLabLibrary !

 Here we are to talk more about the RobotLabLibrary and how to use it.
 For the moment only source are available and you will need to include directly the project or the file in your project.
 Soon a .lib will be available.